AnimatedLEDStrip/AnimatedLEDStripClient/README.md

 # AnimatedLEDStripClient
 This is a set of helper libraries for connecting to an [AnimatedLEDStripServer](https://github.com/AnimatedLEDStrip/AnimatedLEDStripServer) from clients, allowing the client to send animations to the server and (if supported) receive currently running animations from the server.
-Supports clients written Kotlin, Java, C++, Python and Go.
+Supports clients written Kotlin, Java, C++, Python, Go and Ruby.

 ## Supported Functionality by Library